Now and then someone asks me—actually, a thinly veiled accusation—whether I am a Marcionite, and I find that utterly ridiculous and irresponsible.

 I hope we can put this to rest so we can move on and…

 Oh wait….
-I just Googled it….
+I just Googled Marcionism….

 OK.
 I see.

-Apparently being a Marcionite means adhering to the teachings of the 2nd century heretic Marcion, who saw in the Bible two different Gods: the wrathful God of the Old Testament and the happy gracious God of the New.
+Apparently being a Marcionite means adhering to the teachings of the 2nd-century heretic Marcion, who saw in the Bible two different Gods: the wrathful God of the Old Testament and the happy gracious God of the New.

-The Old Testament rhetoric of God sanctioned (or God tolerated) plundering of towns and taking captive children and virgin women is, I would dare to suggest, an area of profound discontinuity.
+The Old Testament rhetoric of God-sanctioned (or God-tolerated) plundering of towns and taking captive children and virgin women is, I would dare to suggest, an area of profound discontinuity.

 I don’t think the Gospel permits, condones, or supports the rhetoric of tribal violence in the Old Testament.

 Different portrayals of the one God are self-evident, not simply between the two Testaments but within each Testament.
 Israel’s Scripture does not present God in one way, but various ways—depending on who is writing, when, and for what reason.
 Same with the New.
 This is what keeps theologians so busy, trying to make that diversity fit into a system of some sort.

-To say that there are two Gods, one of the Old Testament and one of the New, is Marcionism.
-To say that the one God is portrayed in various—even conflicting—ways is simply a matter of reading the Bible in English and acknowledging that the biblical writers were not always on the same page.
+To say there are two Gods in the Bible is Marcionism.
+To say that the one God is portrayed in various—even conflicting—ways are simply a matter of reading the Bible in English and acknowledging that the biblical writers were not always on the same page.